Procure paper products for business use from ethically certified sources

 3 – Disruptive Opportunities: requires significant investment and changes to internal processes (ex: retrofitting building)

-1. Identify the sourcing process of paper and paper-related products from your current and potential suppliers.
+• Request access to certifications to identify the sourcing process of paper and paper-related products from your current and potential suppliers.

-3. Organizations such as the Forest Stewardship Council (FSC) have certifications such as the CoC (Chain of Custody) certification, to ensure the process of paper being manufactured is ethical throughout.
+a.
+Organizations such as the Forest Stewardship Council (FSC) have certifications such as the CoC (Chain of Custody) certification, to ensure the process of paper being manufactured is ethical throughout.
 Businesses that purchase printers and/ or papers from suppliers that are FSC trademarked are far more beneficial to the environment than paper & paper processing machines that don't have this trademark (Refer to the resource section)